evansaizik/Talent-Plus/README.md

 `docker run --name <preferredName> -d -p <port>:5173 talent-plus`

 The preferredName is the name of the container.
-5173 is the port exposed by the app running from the container.
+5173 is the port exposed by the app when the container is running.
 The port could be 80, 3000, 8080 etc, depending on the user.
 The -d flag is optional. so we can have somthing like this in the terminal.